Potential BPC-157 Side Effects

 There are virtually no reported BPC-157 side effects in the literature and studies, though, again, as stated above, human studies and experience with the peptide supplement are limited.
 The most common BPC-157 side effects fall into two categories: 1) those related to the administration format of the supplement, and 2) side effects from the supplement itself.

 In the first category, side effects related to administration are typically the result of the administration format, rather than anything to do with the medication itself.
 For example, most injection-based medications may cause redness, swelling, itching, irritation, bruising, or other skin reactions at the injection site.
 These tend to be mild.
-As injection is the most common format for BPC-157, these format-related side effects should be kept in mind.
+As an injection is the most common format for BPC-157, these format-related side effects should be kept in mind.
 Other dosing formats, such as transdermal patches, may cause other skin complaints.
 Oral pills tend to have higher reported side effects related to digestive issues.

 The second category of side effects are those caused by the supplement itself, through the mechanisms of action as it goes to work in the body.
 The most common BPC-157 side effects in this category are related to the gastrointestinal system, and include: